Trail map

 Stop 7: Pitch & Putt – skylark song

-- Please stick to paths and keep dogs on leads in sensitive areas
+From April to July skylarks, lapwings, curlews nesting on the ground so it is vital you stick to paths and keep dogs on leads in sensitive areas.

 Stop 8: West Field – meadows and natterjacks